Coalfire-Research/npk/README.md

+# NPK has moved

+This repo is no longer supported by the original author.
+Find the latest version at https://github.com/c6fc/npk

+---

 # NPK - Increase your cred yield!

 NPK is a distributed hash-cracking platform built entirely of serverless components in AWS including Cognito, DynamoDB, and S3.
 It was designed for easy deployment and the intuitive UI brings high-power hash-cracking to everyone.